nikita-volkov/domain/README.md

 As you can see in the generated code the field names from the schema get translated to record fields or constructors depending on the type composition method.

-In this example the record fields are prefixed with type names for disambiguation, but by modifying the options passed to the `declare` function it is possible remove the type name prefix or prepend with underscore, you can also avoid generating record fields altogether (to keep the value-level namespace clean).
+In this example the record fields are prefixed with type names for disambiguation, but by modifying the options passed to the `declare` function it is possible to remove the type name prefix or prepend with underscore, you can also avoid generating record fields altogether (to keep the value-level namespace clean).

 The constructor names are also disambiguated by appending the type name to the label from schema.
 Thus we are introducing a consistent naming convention, while avoiding the boilerplate in the declaration of the model.